scontain/sconectl/README.md

 # sconectl

-`sconectl` helps to transform cloud-native applications into cloud-confidential applications.
-It supports to transform native services into confidential services and services meshes into confidential service meshes.
+[`sconectl`](https://sconedocs.github.io/scone_mesh_tutorial/) helps to transform cloud-native applications into cloud-confidential applications.
+It supports transforming native services into confidential services and services meshes into confidential service meshes.

 `sconectl` is a program that runs on your development machine and executes `scone` commands in containers: [`scone`](https://sconedocs.github.io/) is a platform to convert native applications into confidential applications.

 We implemented this as as a Rust crate.
 Alternatively, you can define an `alias` for your shell (see below).

+## Relation to `sconify-image`

+`sconectl` complements [`sconify_image`](https://sconedocs.github.io/ee_sconify_image/).
+Actually, `sconectl` includes a wrapper for `sconify_image`: we can declare the arguments of `sconify_image` with the help of one or more **yaml** files.

+### Building confidential applications:

+- `sconify_image` helps to build confidential services that are deployed with the help of a single container image.
+- `sconectl` focuses on generating images for cloud-native services that are connected in a service mesh.
+The generation is declared with the help of *service files* (see below).

+- `sconectl` can  connect the services within an application with the help of a *mesh file* (see below)

 ## Examples